dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 **Lacking or broken root patches**

 If your system is being **really** slow and macOS is lacking wallpaper and transparency in Dock and menubar, make sure to install root patches to get proper drivers and functionality.
-Refer to [Applying post install volume patches](https://dortania.github.io/OpenCore-Legacy-Patcher/POST-INSTALL.html#applying-post-install-volume-patches) and the [Troubleshooting](https://dortania.github.io/OpenCore-Legacy-Patcher/TROUBLESHOOTING.html) section for more information.
+Refer to [Applying post install volume patches](https://dortania.github.io/OpenCore-Legacy-Patcher/POST-INSTALL.html#applying-post-install-volume-patches) section for more information.

 **Root patches will be wiped by macOS updates and have to be reinstalled after an update finishes.**

-Patches can also break if automatic updates are enabled and an update prematurely modifies the system volume, refer to [System version mismatch error when root patching](https://dortania.github.io/OpenCore-Legacy-Patcher/TROUBLESHOOTING.html#system-version-mismatch-error-when-root-patching) for more information.
+Patches can also break if automatic updates are enabled and an update prematurely modifies the system volume, refer to [System version mismatch error when root patching](https://dortania.github.io/OpenCore-Legacy-Patcher/APPTROUBLESHOOT.html#system-version-mismatch-error-when-root-patching) for more information.

 **Spotlight**